Greek Grammar: The Basics

 3. Gender -- Each Greek noun has been labeled either masculine, feminine or neuter.

 Greek has a highly-developed system for verbs.
 All Greek verbs have at least two parts: a base and an ending.
 Sometimes the Greeks added extra letters to the beginning or end of the base.
-By looking at the combination of endings and extra letters, you can figure out the exact form.
+By looking at the combination of endings and extra letters, you can figure out the exact form used.

 When you do that, you will have the following information: